mvolkmann/wrec/README.md

 Compare the files `counter-vanilla.js` and `counter-wrec.js`
 to see how much using Wrec simplifies the code.

-The app renders several other web components that are built with wrec.
+The `demo` app renders several other web components that are built with wrec.
 Examine their code for more examples of wrec usage.